tkrop/go-testing/gock/README.md

 ```

 **Note:** While this already nicely integrates the mock controller creation,
-call setup, and validation, it currently provides no support for call order
+call setup, and call validation, it currently provides no support for call
-validation as [`gomock`][gomock] supports it.
+order validation as [`gomock`][gomock] supports it.
+As a consequence, the
+call functions must not return the [`gock.Response`][gock] for further use.

 [gock]: <https://pkg.go.dev/github.com/tkrop/go-testing/gock>